oscareab/button-mashers/README.md

-<h1>Button Mashers</h1>
+# Button Mashers
-Button Mashers is a web-based, audience-inclusive, game piece.
+A web-based, game piece that is performed by audience members on their cell phones.
+Written for the Miami University Laptop Ensemble's Fall 2024 concert.